leonovami/AuthorizationProfesiaPageTests/README.md

 # AuthorizationProfesiaPageTests
-Autotesting the authorization form of the Profesia.sk web page
+Test automation of the authorization form of the Profesia.sk web page